 We have an electronic mailing list of Prayer Partners who have committed to praying for our work, and to whom we e-mail news and prayer concerns on a regular basis.

 Many of our volunteers are self-financing, covering the cost of their own uniform and training.
 We also receive some financial support from a number of churches and Christians from all traditions across Doncaster.
-Our base at Hall Gate United Reformed Church is provided free of charge.

 Grants from the South Yorkshire Police Crime Commissioner have enabled us to buy our radios and other equipment including mobiles phones, first aid equipment, lollipops and other disposable items, and to help towards the cost of uniforms, training and travel expenses.
 For many years now Doncaster Council’s Public Health Team have paid for water and flip-flops.
 We have also benefited from financial support from other organisations and agencies including Diageo and Doncaster Pubwatch.